kblok/kblok.github.io/_posts/2020-09-17-how-to-organize-your-git-branches.md

 # Final words

 Two final thoughts to close this post.
 First, if you work on a team where you normally checkout each other branches, e.g. for local testing, I'd recommend you share the style with your team.
 And finally, clean your working copy frequently.
-This will help you find your branches quickly, and also speed up your local hit.
+This will help you find your branches quickly, and also speed up your local repo.

 Don't stop coding!